arabine/open-story-teller/docs/intro-getting-started.md

 # Getting started

 This documentation will guide you to make your own story teller.
-You can choose between a purely software version (for desktop or mobile), or a hardware version with electronics boards, wires and mechanical enclosure.
+You can choose between a purely software version (for deskto, mobile or command line), or a hardware version with electronics boards, wires and mechanical enclosure.

+## Project status

+- Story Editor is available in demo version
+- Firmware: we are focused to deliver a first version based on the Raspery Pico
+- Soft Player: available soon

+## Links

+Before starting, here is a complete list of links where you'll find project information:

+- :octopus: [Github](https://github.com/arabine/open-story-teller): source code for the firmware, the player and the story editor, issue tracking
+- [Itch.io](https://d8s-apps.itch.io/open-story-teller): Download page for the Story Editor and various player versions.

+## Helping

+You can help in various ways:

+- Report bugs on Github (open an new issue)
+- Propose patches, ideas, mechanical drawings, ports (open an issue)
+- Translate stuff
+- Donate through the Itch.io page

+<iframe frameborder="0" src="https://itch.io/embed/2082659" width="552" height="167"><a href="https://d8s-apps.itch.io/open-story-teller">Open Story Teller by D8S Apps</a></iframe>

 ## Where to start